HGTV’s ‘A Very Brady Renovation’ Will See the ‘Brady Bunch’ Cast Show Off Their Reno Skills

-Barry Williams, Maureen McCormick, Christopher Knight, Eve Plumb, Mike Lookinland and Susan Olsen join HGTV's designers from Property Brothers, Good Bones, Restored by the Fords, Hidden Potential and Flea Market Flip for one of the network's biggest projects to date.
+Barry Williams, Maureen McCormick, Christopher Knight, Eve Plumb, Mike Lookinland and Susan Olsen join HGTV’s designers from the Property Brothers, Good Bones, Restored by the Fords, Hidden Potential and Flea Market Flip for one of the network’s biggest projects to date.

 Loren Ruch, senior vice president, HGTV programming and partnerships, and Jane Latman, president, HGTV, were on hand to answer questions about the exciting project ahead of the September 9 premiere.

 While we won’t spoil anything, one aspect viewers will catch onto quickly is how involved the Brady Bunch kids are in the process and just how skilled they are.

 “I’d like to say yes, but it was a completely happy accident,” Ruch says of the cast’s expertise in renovating.
 “We did not know.”

 “It turned out to be this incredibly happy accident that they were much more skilled than we thought.
 And more than skilled, they were just interested in participating,” he continues.
 “We didn’t expect them to be experts.”

 The house is certainly a labor of love for all involved, but the Brady Bunch crew’s passion was certainly shown.
 “If we gave them 30 days they would have asked if they could be there for 40 — they just were really involved in the process,” Ruch adds about their willingness to help with the job.